SuperDotNet/superdotnet.github.io/content/posts/2018/Funding-Super.NET.md

 <div> <a class="donate-with-crypto" href="https://commerce.coinbase.com/checkout/40266c65-e420-4740-9c52-ddd24cca633c"> <span>Donate to the Honor Jar</span> </a> <script src="https://commerce.coinbase.com/v1/checkout.js"></script></div><br />

-You can see that it goes to [Coinbase](https://coinbase.com)'s [new commerce system](https://commerce.coinbase.com) that they are building, which I feel is really neat, which is again the reason I share it here.
+You can see that it goes to [Coinbase](https://coinbase.com)'s [new commerce system](https://commerce.coinbase.com) that they are building, which I feel is really neat, and is again the reason I share it here.
 This all got me to explore a lot in the past few weeks especially and I wanted to get my thoughts out in the open here.

 ### Option #1: Donations